Inverness: The Cairngorms, Culloden, and Speyside Whisky Tour

 Offered in: English

-This one-day tour from Inverness takes you to some of the most important historical sites in the North, giving a glimpse of how battles were fought, and lands defended in the olden days, whilst taking you through some of the most spectacular scenery.
+This one-day tour from Inverness takes you to some of the most important historical sites in the North of Scotland.
+Discover how battles were fought and lands defended in Scotland's past, all while travelling through some of the most spectacular scenery in the Cairngorms and learning about how the Whisky Industry shaped the area.

 Our first stop is Culloden Battlefield, where the Jacobite Rising came to an end.

-We then head to the seaside town of Nairn for lunch.
+We then head to the iconic Brodie Countryfare for lunch.

 What's Included